A completed Bachelor's degree in Computing Science or related area

 In order to take part in the programme, you need to have fluency in English, both written and spoken.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:

 - TOEFL score of ≥575 (paper based) or ≥90 (internet based)

 - IELTS score of ≥6.5

 - Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE), with a mark of C or higher

 * Applicants are considered to be a native speaker of English if they are from Australia, Canada (with exception of Quebec), Ireland, New Zealand, Singapore, UK, USA or South Africa.

 Months of entry

 Understanding the fundamental mathematical concepts of computation and information in order to explore the potentials of computer science.

-The Master’s specialisation Mathematical Foundations of Computer Science places itself squarely in this exciting interdisciplinary area of deep theoretical developments.
-For this reason, the mathematics courses in this curriculum concentrate on algebra, general topology, logic, number theory and combinatorics.
+The Master’s specialisation Mathematical Foundations of Computer Science places itself squarely in the exciting interdisciplinary area of deep theoretical developments in the traditions of Gödel, Church, Turing, Kleene and others.
+Connections range from the use of mathematics to model the foundations all the way to the use of computers to help solve mathematical problems with a discrete component.
+The mathematics courses in this curriculum concentrate on algebra, general topology, logic, number theory and combinatorics.
 The computer science courses concentrate on formal methods, type theory, category theory, coalgebra and theorem proving.